SERVIR-WA/GALUP/training/3_idu/module.md

 (iteration) and merge results.

 - The first step in calculating the IDUs is to create the base suitability raster.
-This is done by combining the land cover raster and the drainage raster.
+In order to make the calculations easier, we are going to reclassify the land cover raster into three general categories.
+Once this is done, the generalized land cover and drainage rasters are ready to be combined.
 In order to combine these rasters, they must first be reclassified as prime numbers.
 The reason we do this is to keep track of what raster values are combined when we multiply the land cover and drainage rasters together (for further explanation on why we use prime numbers, you can refer back to